- Download a course guide

 - Mr Nick Bridge, Subject Coordinator, Applied Pathophysiology.

-- Karen Stephens, Clinical Nurse Educator, Eastern Health and Subject Development Coordinator, Nursing Speciality 1 and Nursing Practice 1.
+- Karen Stephens, Clinical Nurse Educator, Eastern Health and Subject Coordinator, Nursing Speciality 1 and Nursing Practice 1.

 Contact student support